 With that said, it’s not all doom and gloom especially as the implementation of PSD2 means that banking services are more available than ever.

 With the possibility of a no-deal Brexit in the UK as well as a technical recession in South Africa, marketing is more imperative than ever to stimulate economic growth and that’s no different for the financial services sector.
-One of the standout companies for me in 2018 has been Starling Bank which has effectively become a PSD2 marketplace for consumers who have different financial products but want one place for them all to live.
+One of the standout companies for me in 2019 will be Starling Bank, which has effectively become a PSD2 marketplace for consumers who have different financial products but want one place for them all to live.
 One of the trends that Starling is capitalising on, is being a mobile-only app for banking.
 Lending Times reckons that 2019 will be the year in which payments and mobile banking will be worth £92 billion.
 A mobile-first approach to banking and advertising is definitely here to stay!

 We’ve had our clients queueing up to try out AI chatbots with the view to automating their sales processes but as with all new technology, there’s no best practice rulebook on how to increase conversions using chatbots.
 So far the results globally have been underwhelming.
 We implemented an AI chatbot called Drift for our client Hasteepay and the promise is that Drift’s conversational marketing platform allows businesses to transform their marketing with real-time one-on-one conversations and chatbots that qualify leads and book meetings for their sales team.
 The only issue with this so far has been that there are only a handful of routes that you can predefine with this AI, and so it’s not fully optimised to deal with HasteePay’s user experience.
 We feel like the best chatbots will integrate fully into the user experience and need to be flexible enough for user experience designers to work with them.
 With that said, we feel like artificial intelligence will be at the centre stage of anti-money laundering, fraud detection and customer analytics in the years to come.